TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Visualization Interface Usage
 =============================

-Tiatoolbox provides a flexible visualization tool for viewing slides and overlaying associated model outputs or annotations.
+TIAToolbox provides a flexible visualization tool for viewing slides and overlaying associated model outputs or annotations.
 It is a browser-based UI built using tiatoolbox and :ref:`Bokeh <https://bokeh.org/>`.
-The following assumes tiatoolbox has been installed per the instructions here: :ref:`installation <installation>`.
+The following assumes TIAToolbox has been installed per the instructions here: :ref:`installation <installation>`.

 1. Launching the interface
 --------------------------